Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 Mass Production or Flow production

-- One of the best examples of mass production is the manufacturing process adopted by the Ford.
+- One of the best examples of mass production is the manufacturing process adopted by Ford.

-- Mass production is the also known as flow production or assembly line production.
+- Mass production is also known as flow production or assembly line production.

-- It is one of the most common types of products used in the automobile industry and is also used in the industries where continuous production is the required.
+- It is one of the most common types of products used in the automobile industry and is also used in industries where continuous production is required.

-- An Assembly line or the mass production plant typically focus on the specialization.
+- An Assembly line or a mass production plant typically focuses on specialization.

 - There are the multiple workstations installed and the assembly line goes through all the workstations turn by the turn.

-- The work is the done in a specialized manner and the each workstation is responsible for one single type of the work.
+- The work is done in a specialized manner and each workstation is responsible for one single type of work.

-- As the result these workstations are very efficient and the production due to which whole the assembly line becomes productive and the efficient.
+- As a result, these workstations are very efficient, and the production due to which whole the assembly line becomes productive and efficient.

-- The Products which are manufactured using the mass production are very standardized the products.
+- The Products which are manufactured using mass production are very standardized the products.

 - High sophistication is the used in manufacturing of the products.